-During the first two years at St Anselm’s Catholic School students follow a broad common curriculum in accordance with the requirements of the National Curriculum.
+During the first three years at St Anselm’s Catholic School students follow a broad common curriculum in accordance with the requirements of the National Curriculum.

 Whilst the curriculum allows students to acquire knowledge and understanding as well as the skills inherent within each subject, it is also based on a set of competencies that are aligned across the curriculum and change with every 9 week assessment cycle.